libTriton version 1.0 build 1588

 Concrete value of r8.

-Definition: arm32Cpu.hpp:133
+Definition arm32Cpu.hpp:133

 TRITON_EXPORT std::vector< triton::uint8 > getConcreteMemoryAreaValue(triton::uint64 baseAddr, triton::usize size, bool execCallbacks=true) const